shubhamcweb/CSS-Grid-Page-Layout/README.md

 - **Customizable Design**: The clean and well-organized codebase allows for easy customization of colors, fonts, and layouts, enabling developers to tailor it to their specific needs.

-- **Technologically Advanced**: This project demonstrates the successful integration of CSS Grid, Flexbox, and JavaScript, showcasing your proficiency in the latest web technologies.
+- **Technologically Advanced**: This project demonstrates the successful integration of CSS Grid, Flexbox, and JavaScript, showcasing my proficiency in web development.

 ## Technologies Used